Scholarship From Mackie’s of Scotland Aiding Research to Protect Snow Leopards

 “It is a source of immense pride that our parents’ scholarship will continue to provide a little help for people like Zara who are shining a light on our impact on some of the most incredible creatures threatened by extinction.”

 Liz Bowie, Director of Development & Alumni Relations at the University of Aberdeen, said: “Scholarships at the University of Aberdeen can provide life-changing opportunities and make dreams come true for our students.

 “They enable many to attend university who would otherwise be unable to do so while also enabling exceptionally talented students to undertake postgraduate studies and helping us to produce future leaders and specialists.
 Support from individuals, organisations and families such as the Mackies makes these opportunities possible and helps us to nurture talent.”

 Mackie’s Westertown Farm in Aberdeenshire continues this legacy with Scotland’s largest private solar farm, four wind turbines as well as biomass, helping the family firm to become a net exporter of renewable electricity to the grid.

-Would you like some Food and Drink PR to sink your business’ teeth into?
+Do you need Food and Drink PR to boost your company’s profile?

 We can give you a sweet deal, turning your everyday into something worth savouring.

 Call 0131 561 2244 or fill out the form below to find out more:Contact Form